The Dangers of Trying to Nurture Self-Esteem

 Myth number four: Harsh or critical parenting is not a factor in self-esteem development.

-Myth number five: If you don’t do something, their self-esteem will suffer.
+Myth number five: If you don’t do something, your self-esteem will suffer.

 Let’s just check this for a moment.
 Do you have any data to support this?
 Is there any real research that would suggest that this conclusion is true?